google/xls/docs_src/delay_estimation.md

         2048}`
     *   Find the maximum frequency at which that operation closes timing at that bitwidth, in 100MHz units as determined by the synthesis tool.
-        [^cajole-dc] Call the clock period for this frequency `t_best`.
+        <sup>[2](#footnote2)</sup> Call the clock period for this frequency
+        `t_best`.
 (Note that we currently just use a single process corner / voltage for this sweep.)
     *   Subtract the clock uncertainty from `t_best`.
     *   Record that value in a table (with the keys of the table being operation / bitwidth).

-[^cajole-dc]: The timing report can provide the delay through a path at any
+<a name='footnote2'>2</a>: The timing report can provide the delay through a
-    clock frequency, but a wrinkle is that synthesis tools only starts doing smart things as you bump up against failure to close timing, where it'll actually change the structure of the design to make it more delay friendly.
+path at any clock frequency, but a wrinkle is that synthesis tools potentially only start using their more aggressive techniques as you bump up against the failure-to-close-timing point -- there it'll be more likely to change the structure of the design to make it more delay friendly.
 The sweep helps to try to cajole it in that way.

 Inspecting the data acquired in this way we observe all of the plots consist of one or more the following delay components: